Best Things to Do in Tallinn in 2 Days

 St. Olav’s Church and Tower

-- The church and the tower are closed in winter.
+• The church and the tower are closed in winter

 Town Wall

 From the church, head to this stop: the Town Wall.
 Parts of the wall were created in the 13th century and for some time it it became one of the largest and strongest defence systems in entire Northern Europe.
-It is one of the best-preserved fortifications – about half of it is still well-preserved including 1.85 km of the wall, 26 defence towers, 2 gates and fragments of two front gates.
+It is one of the best-preserved fortifications – about half of it is still well-preserved including 1.85 km of the wall, 26 defense towers, 2 gates, and fragments of two front gates.

 Some parts are open to the public (check opening hours before visiting) and so are several towers that offer nice views of the Old Town and Toompea.
 There are several towers you can climb but one popular place to start is the Nunna Tower.
 The best places to see the wall from the outside are the Patkuli viewing platform on Toompea and Tornide väljak (Towers’ Square).

-- The entrance fee is just around 3€ (free with your Tallinn Card).
+• The entrance fee is just around 4 € (free with your Tallinn Card).

-- From June until the end of August it is – usually – open daily from 11:00 am to 6 pm.
+• From June until the end of August, it is – usually – open daily from 11:00 am to 6 pm.

-- In April and May it is just open from Friday to Sunday from 11 am to 6 pm.
+• In April and May it is just open from Friday to Sunday from 11 am to 6 pm.

-- From September to the end of March it is also only open from Friday to Sunday and closes at 4 pm already.
+• From September to the end of March it is also only open from Friday to Sunday and closes at 4 pm already.

 Kohtuotsa

-The Kohtuotsa viewing platform is on the northern side of Toompea hill.
+The Kohtuotsa viewing platform is on the northern side of Toompea Hill.
 In the summer months, you will also find a cafe here.
 Sometimes, artists perform music and it is a fun place to spend some time – especially on a sunny day.
-Take a break, enjoy the views and also get your camera ready – it is one of the most Instrammable places in Tallinn so maybe it is good to be here early before it gets busy.
+Take a break, enjoy the views, and also get your camera ready – it is one of the most Instrammable places in Tallinn so maybe it is good to be here early before it gets busy.

 Here is also where you find the quote “The Times We Had” on the wall that has become a popular photo spot.